Contractor Payment Terms | Everything You Need to Know

 Once you have created your invoice and checked every detail, send it to your client from Buildern’s dashboard.

-The client will instantly receive an email with the link to the invoice.
-The letter will contain detailed notes on the invoice amount, due date, and other information about the job.
-Meanwhile, once the client sees the invoice, Buildern will automatically change the invoice status to “viewed”.
+- The letter will contain detailed notes on the invoice amount, due date, and other information about the job.

 Wrapping It Up

-Clearly communicating all payment details to your clients beforehand will ensure everyone is on the same page.
+The contractor payment terms spell out how and when your clients make payments to your company.
+It is essential to utilize various methods to keep your clients within schedule.
+Moreover, communicating all payment details to your clients beforehand will ensure everyone is on the same page.
 This in its turn helps them build better professional relationships and get the money on time.